 There is a lot of wisdom in that quote.
 As a general rule, buying and holding good stocks or good funds and allowing them to compound over years or even decades is the way to go.
 But having at least part of your portfolio in actively traded strategies can also make sense, particularly in bear markets.
 Actively traded strategies have their stretches when they outperform passive index strategies, and they can potentially help you to avoid major declines.

 Smart management has resulted in outperformance of LGILX’s category average across most meaningful time frames.
-However, this high performance comes at the cost of a lot of active trading; the annual portfolio turnover is about 63%.
-In a taxable account, that’s a large potential tax liability.
+However, this high performance occasionally comes at the cost of a lot of active trading.
+The most recent turnover reading is 26%, but I’ve seen it much higher (above 60%).
+And regardless of the turnover figure from one year to the next, Schwab Select Large Cap Growth has a history of making sizable capital-gains distributions most years.

-So, LGILX is exactly the kind of actively managed fund best held in a retirement account like an IRA.
+In a standard brokerage account, that represents a large potential tax liability.
+Thus, LGILX is exactly the kind of actively managed fund best held in a retirement account like an IRA.
 The tax deferral neutralizes the negative impacts of active trading, allowing us to enjoy the full benefits of the trading gains.

 Want to learn more about LGILX?
 Check out the Schwab provider site.